Andrew Bird: Signed to Fat Possum Records (2006–2011)

+From 2008 to 2013, Bird contributed to "Measure for Measure", a New York Times blog in which musicians wrote about their songwriting process.

 In November 2008, he appeared in the second series of Nigel Godrich's From the Basement alongside Radiohead and Fleet Foxes.
-His performance included a preview of new song "Section 8 City", a ten-minute re-imagining of "Sectionate City", which originally appeared on the Soldier on EP.

-Bird's fifth solo album, Noble Beast, was released on January 20, 2009, and contained fourteen new songs, with bonus tracks available for download from iTunes and eMusic.
-"The Privateers" is a re-imagining of a very early song entitled "The Confession" from 1999's "Oh!
-The Grandeur".
-A limited deluxe edition of the album included alternate packaging and artwork, as well as an all-instrumental companion disc entitled "Useless Creatures".
-The entirety of "Useless Creatures" was made available via Bird's website during the run-up to the release.
-"Noble Beast" has been met with generally favourable reviews, receiving a score of 79 out of 100 from review collation site Metacritic.
+Bird's fifth solo album, Noble Beast, was released on January 20, 2009, and contained fourteen new songs.
+"The Privateers" is a re-imagining of a song entitled "The Confession" from 1999's Oh!
+The Grandeur.
+Noble Beast has been met with generally favorable reviews, receiving a score of 79 out of 100 from Metacritic.

-In 2009, he contributed a cover of the song "The Giant of Illinois" to the HIV and AIDS benefit album Dark Was the Night produced by the Red Hot Organization.
-On May 11, 2009, Bird released the EP "Fitz and the Dizzy Spells".
-It contains "Fitz and the Dizzyspells" from "Noble Beast", as well as other songs from that album's recording sessions.
-Some of the songs on the EP were previously available for download from iTunes and eMusic as bonus tracks to "Noble Beast".

-He also did a La Blogoteque performance at a house party in Paris, collaborating with St. Vincent.
+In 2009, he contributed a cover of the song "The Giant of Illinois" to the HIV/AIDS benefit album Dark Was the Night, produced by the Red Hot Organization.
+On May 11, 2009, Bird released the EP Fitz and the Dizzy Spells.
+It contains "Fitz and the Dizzyspells" from Noble Beast, as well as other songs from that album's recording sessions.
+He also did a La Blogothèque performance at a house party in Paris in 2009, collaborating with St. Vincent.

-In 2010, Bird recorded with the Preservation Hall Jazz Band, contributing vocals and violin on a cover of "Shake It and Break It" on "Preservation: An Album to Benefit Preservation Hall & The Preservation Hall Music Outreach Program."
+In 2010, Bird recorded with the Preservation Hall Jazz Band, contributing vocals and violin on a cover of "Shake It and Break It".
 In August 2010, Bird contributed a charity T-shirt to the Yellow Bird Project to raise money for the Pegasus Special Riders Fund, which provides therapeutic horse riding activities for adults and children with special needs.